-If you have problems in installation or use of a system containing a Reference 3000, it would be helpful if you called from a phone next to your computer, where you can type and read the screen while talking to us.
+If you have problems in installation or use of a system containing a Reference 3000, please call from a phone next to your computer, where you can type and read the screen while talking to us.

 We will be happy to provide a reasonable level of free support for registered users of the Reference 3000 Potentiostat/Galvanostat/ZRA.
-Reasonable support includes telephone assistance covering the normal installation, use and simple customization of a computerized system containing a Reference 3000 connected to a WindowsTM compatible computer hardware.
+Reasonable support includes telephone assistance covering the normal installation, use and simple customization of a computerized system containing a Reference 3000 connected to a Windows® 7 or higher computer.